 Set a data limit: If you don't want to exceed your contract data, head into settings > data usage and you have the option to set the data limit and the date your contract renews.

-Enable download booster: If you're looking for download booster (to use Wi-Fi and mobile networks simultaneously for big downloads, head into settings > more connection settings and you'll find the option.
+Enable download booster: If you're looking for download booster (to use Wi-Fi and mobile networks simultaneously for big downloads, head into settings > connections > more connection settings and you'll find the option.

-Identify incoming calls: If you want the phone to identify who is calling you, head into phone > MORE > settings and turn on identify unsaved numbers.
+Identify incoming calls: If you want the phone to identify who is calling you, head into phone and open the menu, tap settings and turn on show caller infomration.
 You'll then be shown any information that can be found on incoming callers.

 Samsung Galaxy S7 storage tips

-Explore what's on your device storage: Head to settings > storage and view the internal storage.
+Explore what's on your device storage: Head to settings > device maintenance > storage and view the internal storage and SD card.
 This will give you a breakdown of what's taking up your storage.
-Scroll to the bottom of the list and tap Explore and you can view folders, open files, delete, manage and share all your files.
+In this new device maintenance app you'll have the option to clean up trash files.

 Auto restart to keep things fast: If you're a power user and want to restart your device to flush out the caches, you can do it automatically.
 Head into settings > backup and reset > auto restart.
 Here you can set the day of the week and the time you want your phone to restart itself.

-Clean your storage up: To clean up your storage, head into settings > smart manager and tap the storage section.
+Clean your storage up: To clean up your storage, head into settings > device maintenance and tap the storage section.
 Here you'll be able to scan and find content to delete.

 Samsung Galaxy S7 battery tips

-View what's eating battery: Head into settings > battery and tap battery usage.
-This will show you the predicted battery usage based on your 7-day averages, as well as what's using up that battery.
+View what's eating battery: Head into settings > device maintenance and tap battery.
+This will show you the predicted battery usage based on your 7-day averages, and tapping the "battery usage" will show you what's using up that battery.

-Engage power saving mode: Either hit the shortcut in quick settings, or head into settings > battery > power saving mode.
-Here you can opt to turn it on immediately, or at a particular level of battery drain, for example 50 per cent.
+Engage power saving mode: Either hit the shortcut in quick settings, or head into settings > device maintenance > battery.
+Here you can engage mid or max battery saving, with the option to change the settings for each mode.

-Enable fast charging: Head into settings > battery > fast cable charging.
+Enable fast charging: Head into settings > device maintenance > battery > advanced settings > fast cable charging.
 If this is not turned on, the phone won't use fast charging.